tylerjones4508/docker_util/README.md

 ## About

 This is designed to be used with [SaltStack](https://github.com/saltstack/salt) modules.
-Salt State modules will follow at a later date.
+[SaltStack](https://github.com/saltstack/salt) State modules will follow at a later date.

 ## REQUIREMENTS: